The best way to get to know a new city: Ask the locals.

 The walking tour is a two-hour guided tour down Pearl Street and to several smaller microbreweries.
 You’ll try beer and learn all about making it.

-Of course, Boulder has tours that fuse biking and beer.
-Adventures on Tap offers a Boulder Brew Cruise, where a guide will take you to some favorite hidden spots, along a bike path and stop at three breweries.
+Of course, this area has tours that fuse biking and beer.
+Fort Collins-based Beer and Bike Tours offers a Boulder Brew Cruise, where a guide will take you to some favorite hidden spots, along a bike path and stop at three breweries.
 Rides are tailored to fit each group’s needs and interests.

 Aspire Tours’ Trails and Ales tour is a popular way to fuse beer with hiking.
 Go on a moderate hike (for about two hours), look for wildlife, learn about nature and the area and wrap up with a beer.